mlaferrera/wisely/README.md

 ## Adding Secrets

-A secrets file should be a key value pair, or a valid json blob.
+A secrets file can be plaintext, key/value pairs, or json.
+By default, wisely will assume that the mode is a key/value pair.

 For example: